Strong Duality for a Multiple-Good Monopolist: Applying Theorem to find optimal mechanisms

 \item There exist non-negative functions $\alpha: [p_1, q_1) \rightarrow \mathbb{R}_{\geq 0}$ and $\beta : [p_2, q_2) \rightarrow \mathbb{R}_{\geq 0}$, and an increasing function $\eta : \mathcal{C} \rightarrow \mathbb{R}$ such that for all $(x,y) \in \mathcal{C} \setminus R$:

 \end{itemize} Then $\kappa \succeq_1 \lambda$. \end{lemma}

-This result provides a sufficient condition for a measure to stochastically dominate another in the first order.
-A complete proof of Lemma~\ref{regionthm} is in Appendix~\ref{twoitemappendix} and is an application of Claim~\ref{finiteunions}, also found in Appendix~\ref{twoitemappendix}, which states that an equivalent condition for first-order stochastic dominance is that one measure has more mass than the other on all sets that are unions of \textit{finitely many} ``increasing boxes.''
+Lemma~\ref{regionthm} provides a sufficient condition for a measure to stochastically dominate another in the first order.
+Its proof is given in the online appendix and is an application of a claim which states that an equivalent condition for first-order stochastic dominance is that one measure has more mass than the other on all sets that are unions of \textit{finitely many} ``increasing boxes.''
 When the conditions of Lemma~\ref{regionthm} are satisfied, we can induct on the number of boxes by removing one box at a time. {We note that Lemma~\ref{regionthm} is applicable even to distributions with unbounded support.}